cchitsiang/awesome-stars/topics.md

 - [jdx/mise](https://github.com/jdx/mise) - dev tools, env vars, task runner
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
 - [heyman/heynote](https://github.com/heyman/heynote) - A dedicated scratchpad for developers
-- [dream-num/univer](https://github.com/dream-num/univer) - Univer is a full-stack framework for creating and editing spreadsheets, documents, and slides on both web and server.
 - [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version
 - [facebook/stylex](https://github.com/facebook/stylex) - StyleX is the styling system for ambitious user interfaces.
 - [sergiomarotco/Network-segmentation-cheat-sheet](https://github.com/sergiomarotco/Network-segmentation-cheat-sheet) - Best practices for segmentation of the corporate network of any company
-- [thewh1teagle/mobslide](https://github.com/thewh1teagle/mobslide) - Turn your smartphone into presentation remote controller
 - [everywall/ladder](https://github.com/everywall/ladder) - Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL
 - [Melkeydev/go-blueprint](https://github.com/Melkeydev/go-blueprint) - Go-blueprint allows users to spin up a quick Go project using a popular framework
 - [rgvlee/EntityFrameworkCore.Testing](https://github.com/rgvlee/EntityFrameworkCore.Testing) - Adds relational support to the Microsoft EntityFrameworkCore in-memory database provider by mocking relational operations.